-On June 29, 2021, we filed a registration statement on Form S-8 under the Securities Act (File No. 333-257507) registering 22,935,476 shares of our common stock, which includes the shares of our common stock issuable upon the exercise of outstanding stock options under our Amended and Restated 2012 Stock Option and Grant Plan and the shares of our common stock available for issuance under our 2021 Omnibus Incentive Plan and our 2021 Employee Stock Purchase Plan.
-This Form S-8 registration statement automatically became effective upon filing.
-Accordingly, shares registered under such registration statement will be available for sale in the open market.
+We intend to file one or more registration statements on Form S-8 under the Securities Act to register all shares of our common stock subject to outstanding stock options and the shares of stock subject to issuance under our 2021 Omnibus Incentive Plan, our 2021 Employee Stock Purchase Plan and our Amended and Restated 2012 Stock Option and Grant Plan.
+Any such Form S-8 registration statement will automatically become effective upon filing.
+Accordingly, shares registered under such registration statements will be available for sale in the open market.
+We expect that the initial registration statement on Form S-8 will cover 22,992,663 shares.